-4.2 WORKING IN PARTNERSHIP WITH THE FPMT ORGANISATION
+4.2 WORKING IN PARTNERSHIP WITH THE FPMT ORGANIZATION

-Tara Institute is committed to working in partnership with the FPMT organisation to develop good practice for preventing harm and abuse.
+Tara Institute is committed to working in partnership with the FPMT organization to develop good practice for preventing harm and abuse.
 This includes adopting FPMT Inc. policies and attending training provided by FPMT Inc. (International Office).

-Tara Institute will discuss their local context with the Centre Services director at FPMT Inc., in order to consider together where local jurisdiction and practices need to be taken into account and reflected in their policy.
+Tara Institute will discuss their local context with the Center Services director at FPMT Inc., in order to consider together where local jurisdiction and practices need to be taken into account and reflected in their policy.

-Tara Institute will inform the FPMT Inc. Centre Services director and their local FPMT regional and/or national coordinator of any allegations of concerns regarding abuse about a board member, director, spiritual program coordinator, and resident teacher, and action taken.
+Tara Institute will inform the FPMT Inc. Center Services director and their local FPMT regional and/or national coordinator of any allegations of concerns regarding abuse about a board member, director, spiritual program coordinator, and resident teacher, and action taken.

-T Tara Institute will inform the FPMT Incepter Services director and their local FPMT regional and/or national coordinator of any allegations of concern regarding abuse about a registered or Tibetan teacher, and action taken.
+Tara Institute will inform the FPMT Inc. Teacher Services director and their local FPMT regional and/or national coordinator of any allegations of concern regarding abuse about a registered or Tibetan teacher, and action taken.

-Tara Institute will inform the FPMT International Mahayana Institute (IMI) director of any allegations allegations about a monk or nun, and action taken.
+Tara Institute will inform the FPMT International Mahayana Institute (IMI) director of any allegations of concerns regarding abuse about a monk or nun, and action taken.

-Reporting to the relevant individual within the FPMT organisation will not indicate failure on the part of Tara Institute but will rather indicate vigilance and a commitment to protecting from harm and abuse.
+Reporting to the relevant individual within the FPMT organization will not indicate failure on the part of Tara Institute but will rather indicate vigilance and a commitment to protecting from harm and abuse.